 Many third-party programs, especially those which schedule tasks can wake up the system from sleep.
 You need to identify such programs in Clean Boot State and uninstall them from the Programs and Features menu.

 To open the Programs and Features menu, press Win+R to open the Run window, type appwiz.cpl, and hit Enter.

 8] Re-install Spotify

 One of Spotify’s versions had a bug which woke up systems from sleep automatically.
 This has been rectified by the company.
 It is advisable to re-install the Spotify application rather than merely updating it.

 Uninstall the Spotify application from the Programs and Features menu as explained in Solution 6 and then re-install it from Spotify’s official website.

 If you have noticed any other reason or solution for the issue in the discussion other than the ones mentioned in this post, please let us know in the comments.

-This post shows additional ways on how to Prevent Computer from waking up from Sleep.
+This post shows additional ways on how to Prevent the computer from waking up from Sleep.